Giovanni-Ferron/HaloProfileFit/README.md

 ## Multiprocessing
 `FitAndPlot` also possesses basic multiprocessing functionality: if multiple simulation types are supplied, the reading and fitting of each one can be assigned to different Python processes to allow for parallel computation.

+## Modifying the code
+The code can be freely and easily modified as needed, for example in order to include more halo fit models or change the HDF5 group names.
+To add a custom fit model it is most convenient to modify the HaloModel class, adding the required parameters of the custom model as done for the default NFW and gNFW cases.
+Instead, for modifications to the HDF5 reading or profile fitting it is best to see the GetProfiles and FitProfiles functions.